scala-network/DefyX/doc/design.md

 #### Results

-The following 10 designs were simulated and the average number of clock cycles to execute a DefyX program (256 instructions) was measured.
+The following 10 designs were simulated and the average number of clock cycles to execute a RandomX program (256 instructions) was measured.

 |design|superscalar config.|reordering|branch handling|execution time [cycles]|IPC|
 |-------|-----------|----------|---------------|-----------------------|---|